Madison HEART Bylaws

 -Provides the current financial information either in person at the HEART meetings or ahead of time to the Meeting Facilitator.

--Disburses funds on a first come, first serve basis to members arranging activities that are open to the entire group.
+-Disburses funds on a first come, first served basis to members arranging activities that are open to the entire group.

 -Updates any information as needed on the web page.